-The bill prohibits candidates from the Board for using the words "Keys Energy Services" or the logo of the Board in any campaign materials.
+The bill prohibits candidates for the Board from using the words "Keys Energy Services" or the logo of the Board in any campaign materials.

 The bill removes the ability of a candidate to submit an identifying name where the candidate has the same or a similar surname to another candidate on the ballot.
 The bill also removes provisions concerning the ability of the candidate to appoint poll watchers.